 In other words, keep your lifestyle aspirations to yourself.

 You can even out the balance of power by cornering important client relationships, being the “glue” that holds a specific team together, or simply by knowing where all the bodies are buried.

 Most importantly, you need to be comfortable with the risks inherent in FIRE.

-But at the very end of your journey, you will realize it was the only life worth living.
+And yet, as people at the very end of their journey keep telling us, living live on your own terms is the only life worth living.